dchacon15/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 This is the documentation report for the Reproducible Research course Peer Assessment 1.
 This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out   the day.

 ## Loading and preprocessing the data

+To begin the research, the data from the monitoring devices needs to be loaded and the the date values must be changed to "Date" data type to make more easy the following analysis.

 ```r
 if(!file.exists("activity.csv")){